 S&P Global: Economic Impact Assessment of Canadian Conventional Oil and Gas

-Canadian Oil and Gas Production
+Summary of Canadian Oil and Gas Production

 Canada is a significant supplier of oil and gas.
 Canada is the fourth-largest producer of oil in the world and the fifth-largest producer of natural gas.